About

 My practical experience was strengthened further through two completed LIA periods.
 During LIA 1 at Dala Hud och Skönhet, I worked with e-commerce migration to Webbskap, product transfer, duplicate cleanup, product description refinement, metadata, alt texts, internal linking, categorisation, blog draft material with product links, and basic checks of titles and indexability.
 During LIA 2 at Hartic, a Swedish SaaS company, I worked with WordPress and Elementor, layout adjustment, spacing, colour and component consistency, information architecture, navigation and user flow improvements, English localisation, multilingual implementation with Polylang, semantic structure, heading hierarchy, accessibility basics, and technical proposals such as self-assessment quiz flows with result levels and PDF generation.
 Those two placements gave me practical experience in production-oriented web work, content structure, migration-related tasks, localisation, UX refinement, and iterative collaboration.
 A fuller breakdown is available on the Experience page.

-My project work reflected that same range.
-It included my first HTML and CSS site, The Internet's Evolution, my first full WordPress and WooCommerce site, The Vault, accessibility-focused frontend work, CMS-oriented design and structure work, and the collaborative ASP.NET-based project TechPulse.
+It includes my first HTML and CSS site, The Internet's Evolution, my first full WordPress and WooCommerce site, The Vault, accessibility-focused frontend work, CMS-oriented design and structure work, and the collaborative ASP.NET-based project TechPulse.
 In TechPulse, I worked with integration planning across modules, debugging and compatibility fixes, authentication and admin logic, xUnit tests, REST-style API endpoints, changelog and setup documentation, and Git-based collaboration across multiple repositories.
 That project gave me practical experience of architectural complexity, cross-module coordination, and team-based development under realistic constraints.
 A fuller overview of selected work is available on the Projects page.

-Across both study and practical work, I developed experience with frontend structure, backend logic, database modelling, API communication, CMS-based publishing, testing, UX-informed implementation, and multilingual content handling.
-To explore that work further, use the links on the landing page or visit the Projects, Experience, and Contact pages.
+To explore my work further, you can use the links on the home page or visit the Projects, Experience, and Contact pages.